 Eli Goldston Professor of Business Administration

 Deepak's research focuses on negotiation strategy, trust development, competitive escalation, and international and ethnic dispute resolution, and has been published in top journals in the fields of management, psychology, conflict resolution, and foreign policy.
-His work has also received considerable media attention, including multiple appearances by Deepak on CNBC.

 Deepak's professional activities include training, consulting, and advisory work for firms across the globe.
+He also advises governments who are seeking to negotiate an end to armed conflicts.

 You can follow Deepak on Twitter: www.twitter.com/Prof_Malhotra